mikeperry-tor/vanguards/README_SECURITY.md

 However, local adversaries can do the following things:

 1. **Determine** that you are using the public Tor network.
-2. **Guess** that your Tor client might be running an unknown onion service.
+2. **Suspect** that your Tor client might be running an unknown onion service.
-3. **Guess** that your Tor client might be running the vanguards addon (soon to be fixed).
+3. **Suspect** that your Tor client might be running the vanguards addon (soon to be fixed).
 4. **Confirm** that you are running a specific onion service address, if you are running a specific service that is of interest to them.